 Maybe add an almond biscuit?
 Store bought is more than fine, I mean you made dessert form scratch!
 Although I do have a recipe coming soon for some almond thins that would work fabulously here.

-Why not pin this recipe for this Ceviche with Blood Orange and Fennel for later.
+Why not pin this recipe for this Delicious, Rich and Simple Chocolate Mousse Pots for later.
 Pin it here

 Delicious, Rich and Simple Chocolate Pots

 - 1 cup heavy cream

 - 2 tbsp amaretto (see notes for alternatives)

 - 2 tablespoon brown sugar